eduardosantoshf/g5-securitas-aws/docusaurus/docs/documentation/client-web-ui/client-web-ui.md

 The [React](https://reactjs.org/) was the tool chosen to develop the Client Web UI.

-First we created two pages, one to list client's cameras and another to list the client's alarms, so you can see their characteristics.
+First, we created two pages, one to list the cameras and the other to list the alarms, for a given client, so that the client can see their characteristics.
-For this, we implemented a component "Cameras" and another component "Alarms".
-In each component we develop code from a table, which contains information about the cameras/alarms.
+For this, we implemented a “Cameras” component and another “Alarms” component.
+In each component we developed a code from a table, which contains information about the cameras/alarms.
 ![](./img/listCameras.png)
 ![](./img/listAlarms.png)